hazelcast/hazelcast-reference-manual/src/AggregatorsExample.md

 #### Simple Count Example

-After the previous example, we want to end this section by executing one final and easy aggregation.
+We want to end this section by executing one final and easy aggregation.
 We want to know how many employees we currently have on a worldwide basis.
 Before reading the next lines of example code, you can try to do it on your own to see if you understood how to execute aggregations.